-Located on an 18 hectare site in Cordele, Georgia, USA, this facility was constructed by the Company in 2013.
-With an approximate annual treating capacity of approaching 250,000 cubic metres, the plant specializes in the treatment of railway ties and is capable of processing approximately 2 million ties annually.
+Located on an 18-hectare site in Cordele, Georgia, USA, this facility was constructed by the Company in 2013.
+With an approximate annual treating capacity of approaching 250,000 cubic metres, the plant specializes in the treatment of utility poles following an extensive conversion in 2018.

-For the year ended December 31, 2017, capital expenditures of approximately US\$5.4 million were devoted to the addition of a new CCA treating cylinder, upgrades to the PCP treating plant and the addition of a dry kiln.
+For the year ended December 31, 2018, capital expenditures of approximately US\$8.3 million were devoted to the addition of a new CCA treating system, two new pole drying kilns and a pole peeler.